Master of Arts in Youth Studies

 Application Deadlines

 The MA in Youth Studies degree, the first program of its kind in New York, equips students with the knowledge and skills needed to design, run, research, and work in youth settings.
-Through on campus, hybrid, and online coursework, the program provides a sound theoretical grounding and highly applicable skills to its students by integrating crucial areas of study including:
+This degree benefits those who work in various settings (after-schools, community centers, college and career, child welfare, advocacy, arts/sports/religious youth development) with youth ages 12-24.
+Through online synchronous coursework, the program provides the flexibility that people need with strong connections to professors and colleagues.

 Additionally, the program applies a participatory approach through which students are taught to incorporate young people in shaping the programs, institutions, and policies that impact their lives.
 This MA promotes youth development principles and practices with a strong emphasis on and commitment to social justice and equity.